RushC/Survivor-Subreddit-Tribe-Viewer/README.md

 #Installation

-In order to install the Chrome extension, you must [download the chrome extension file](/Survivor Subreddit Tribe Viewer.crx?raw=true)
+In order to install the Chrome extension, you must [download the chrome extension file](/Survivor Subreddit Tribe Viewer.crx?raw=true).
 Doing so will give you a warning about the file being potentially harmful to your computer.
 This is a general warning that is given about all .crx files.
 There is nothing in this extension that can harm your computer.
 Click *Keep* in order to complete the download.

 Once the file is downloaded, open the Extensions page in Google Chrome by opening the menu and choosing *More tools* -> *Extensions*.